QuentinGruber/Gitord/README.md

 ## Usage

-Check `config.json` to change some default setting such as the Refresh Time
+Check `config.json` to change some default setting such as the Refresh Time, more info [here](https://github.com/QuentinGruber/Gitord/wiki/Config.json)

 `rules.json` is where you inform which rule your GitHub repo has to follow.